-The Board of Directors of Haria Exports Ltd. formulates the strategy, reviews the performance, keeps check on utilisation of resources and ensures that the corporate objectives are met on consistent and transparent basis.
+The Board of Directors of Haria Exports Ltd. formulates the strategy, reviews the performance, keeps check on utilization of resources and ensures that the corporate objectives are met on consistent and transparent basis.

-The Board represents an optimum combination of Executive and Non-Executive Directors and is in conformity with the Provisions of Listing Agreement on Corporate Governance.
-Composition of the Board and the category of the Directors as well as details of their Directorship / Membership in other Companies /Committees including those of Haria Exports Limited and other Companies as on 31/03/2008 are given below:
+The Board represents an optimum combination of Executive and Non-Executive Directors and is in conformity with the Provisions of Listing Agreement on Corporate Governance, Composition of the Board and the category of the Directors as well as details of their Directorship / Membership in other Companies / Committees including those of Haria Exports Limited and other Companies as on 31/03/2012 are given below:

 Name of the Directors Category Number of Directorship in Public Limited Companies.
-Number of Chairmanship Membership in Board Committees.
-Mr. Kantilal L. Haría, Chairman Promoter & Executive Company Don't a Committee & Managing Director Director.
-1 1 Mr. Manish K. Haria, Director Promoter & Non- Executive Director 1 1 Mr.Kantilal L. Maru Non - Executive & Independent Director 1 1 Mr. Lalit J. Kothari Non - Executive & Independent Director 1 ì Mr. O. S. Agarwal Non - Executive & Independent Director 1 ŧ
+Number of Chairmanship / Membership in Board Committees Mr. Kantilal L. Haria, Chairman & Managing Director Promoter & Executive Director.
+1 1 Mr. Manish K. Haria, Joint Managing Director Promoter & Executive Director.
+1 1 Mr. Sunil P. Mistry Non-Executive & Independent Director 1 1 Mr. Nitin V Oza Non-Executive & Independent Director 1 1

-Notes on Directors seeking appointment / re-appointment as required under Clause 49 (VI)(A) of the Listing Agreement entered into with the Stock Exchanges:
+Notes on Directors seeking appointment / re - appointment as required under Clause 49 (VI)(A) of the Listing Agreement entered into with the Stock Exchanges:

-The Board of Directors consists of 5 (Five) Directors, Chairman and Managing Director, 4 Non Executive Directors out of which 3 are Independent Directors.
+The Board of Directors consists of 4 (Four) Directors, Chairman and Managing Director, Joint Managing Director and 2 Non - Executive Directors who are also Independent Directors.